LaurentRisser/DS_project_flight_delays_prediction/README.md

 ## Predicting flight delays in the U.S.
 ### Project Type: Data Analysis and Machine Learning

 In this project, I develop a model aimed at predicting flight delays at take-off.
-Among then, I comment on the importance of the separation of the dataset during the traning stage and how cross-validation helps in determing accurate model parameters.
-I show how to build linear and polynomial models for univariate or multivariate regressions and also, I give some insight on the reason why regularisation helps us in developing models that generalize well.
+I comment on the importance of the separation of the dataset during the training stage and how cross-validation helps determine accurate model parameters.
+I show how to build linear and polynomial models for univariate or multivariate regressions.

 ![US_map](US_map.png "US_map")